matrix-org/matrix-spec-proposals/proposals/2530-body-as-caption.md

 # Body field as media caption

+When sending images or other attachments, users often want to include text to convey additional information.
+Most chat platforms offer media captions as a first-class feature, allowing users to choose the attachment and write text, then send both together in one message.

+Matrix currently does not enable this on the protocol level: at best, clients can emulate the behavior by sending two messages quickly; at worst, the user has to do that manually.
+Sending separate messages means it's possible for the second message to be delayed or lost if something goes wrong.

 ## Proposal

 This proposal allows the `filename` field from `m.file`, and the `format` and